connor-prinster/postscript/fractals/readme.md

 # ReadMe

-This file, when run with GhostScript will generate fractals
+This file, when run with GhostScript will generate the following fractals
+* triforce (or *Sierpinski gasket* to be precise)

 To run it in my machine, I reached to the `gswin64c.exe` file in my Windows machine.
 The full command I used was:
 ```bash